-If you’re database is small, phpMyAdmin should work perfectly well for exporting and importing your database.
-If you have a large database however, exporting via the command line will be necessary.
+If your database is small, PHPMyAdmin should work perfectly well for exporting and importing your database.
+If you have a large database, however, exporting via the command line will be necessary.

 Once logged in, click “Databases” at the top of the page.

 In the left-hand sidebar you can see the databases available.
 Select your website’s database (in this example the website is “waas.monster”.

 Once inside your database, scroll down to the bottom and check the “Check all” box, and then select the export option from the dropdown to the right of the check box.

 PHPMyAdmin will take you to a new page as shown below.
 Click “Go” and it will automatically start the download of your database.